Click here: —QUOTES— For that section below.

 At 42 years old my father chose alcohol to his wife and only child, me.

 Fuck you dad!
 He left me a shitty grey wool blanket, a cheap silver ring with jade stones in it, and his shitty pickup we sold for food after he died.
+He was renting a trailer I barely ever saw the inside of.

 A jar with his ashes gives me EVERY right to talk about alcoholics, AA, NA, and AL-Anon.
 If someone emails me or speaks to me face to face asking to take this page down I will consider it.
 Might post your censorship request on my website if it’s fruity and colorful.
 But I won’t likely take down my page about AL-Anon and AA, since only in 2017 has AL-Anon finally begun to save my life when my blood pressure became uncontrollable.
 I was trying to apply logic to illogical situations, illogical people and finally it was affecting my health.

 I found AL-Anon because a medical doctor handed me the One Day at A Time (ODOT), book to solve my uncontrollable blood pressure.
 Here I was sitting in a hospital bed with a heart condition and all I could talk about was other people.
+I kept talking of other people as the doctor tried to ask me about my own body.

 In 2017, my fight ended with my mom when I told her I will call the police if she drives 300 miles to my home in Montana from Idaho.
 She’s no longer welcome and I have proof of her threatening my ex wife, ex wife’s family, and court employees, in writing, who subsequently took away my rights to my child two years ago because my (family – mother), wanted to steal the child.
 Voice dictation via an iPad by my nearly blind mom took away my child.
 She’ll scream about her first amendment rights while threatening to kill people.
 Growing up my friends offered me their couches to sleep on whenever my mom got really bad.